The Church is suffering her worst crisis since the Protestant Reformation

 The traditional teachings of the Catholic Church and Canon Law has never allowed females to serve at Mass.
 This was still in force after Vatican II.
 On March 15, 1994, Pope John Paul II “cut the legs out from under” the priests that were observing the norm by allowing females to serve Mass.

 The 3 decade Rosary was a well-established and popular devotion for at least 600 years.
-Pope John Paul saw fit, in his wisdom, to add a 4th decade and then glowed in the acclaim that he received.
+Pope John Paul saw fit, to add a 4th decade and then glowed in the acclaim that he received.

 Pope John Paul II and Fr.
 Marcel Maciel